Why Is Anxiety Worse During Menopause?

 Everyone experiences anxiety at some point in their life, but the severity and persistence of that anxiety can vary depending on many factors.
 Extreme anxiety is something that often needs to be treated by a mental health professional, and it can make life extremely difficult without the help of medication or special counseling.

-In most cases, the anxiety caused by menopause will not reach the level of clinical severity.
-However, in rare situations it’s possible for women to experience extreme anxiety and even panic attacks as a result of the hormone imbalances experienced during menopause.
+In most cases, the generalized anxiety caused by menopause will not reach the level of clinical severity like anxiety disorders.
+However, in rare situations it’s possible for women to experience extreme anxiety with physical symptoms and even panic attacks as a result of the hormone imbalances experienced during menopause.

 If you’re feeling a heightened sense of anxiety during menopause, your first question is likely “what gives?”
 Well just like nearly every other aspect of menopause, your feelings of anxiety are a direct result of the hormonal changes going on in your body.